cs-MohamedAyman/Problem-Solving-Training/README.md

 [phase-2-4](/level-2/codeforces/phase-2-4),
 each sheet of them contains B-Div2 problems and divided into (Data Structure - Mathematics - String - Greedy - Brute Force).
 These sheets were ordered based on the problem difficulty and grouped by the problem topic.
 Finally, each sheet contains ~120 problems.

-For the last 4 sheets:
+For the last 2 sheets:
-[div3-div4-contests](/level-2/codeforces/div3-div4-contests) that focus on div3 + div4 contests (easy contests) and contains ~85 contests, and
-[educational-contests](/level-2/codeforces/educational-contests), that focus on educational-contests (medium contests) and contains ~125 contests.
-Finally
 [gym-contests-1](/level-2/codeforces/gym-contests-1),
 [gym-contests-2](/level-2/codeforces/gym-contests-2) that focus on gym-contests that contains ~120 contests.